benhoff/blog/content/tech_stack.rst

 :authors: Ben Hoff
 :summary: Reviewing the tech stack and hosting services I'm using for the blog.

 As I'm looking to start up a mailing service I thought it be interesting to talk about the services I'm using for hosting this blog.
-I'll do it in cronological order.
+I'll do it in chronological order.
 Kind of.

 +---------------------------+---------------------------------------------------+
 | Service Type              | Software/Provider                                 |